FranMaric/physics-animations/README.md

-# Experiment with physics animations in FLutter without external libraries
+# Experiment with physics animations in Flutter